-Providing care to an elderly loved one with Parkinson’s disease can be meaningful and rewarding, but when the disease has advanced, you may find you can no longer manage it on your own.
+Providing care to a parent or senior loved one with Parkinson’s disease can be meaningful and rewarding, but when the disease has advanced, you may find you can no longer manage it on your own.

 Read more about the steps you can take to ensure your loved one finds the best assisted living community that offers comprehensive assistance to someone living with this progressive neurological condition.

-Assisted living communities often include meals, medication monitoring, 24-hour emergency care, personal care assistance, housekeeping, laundry and recreational activities, all of which may greatly benefit those with Parkinson’s disease.
+Assisted living communities often include 24-hour emergency care, housekeeping, laundry, medication monitoring, meals and personal care assistance, all of which may greatly benefit those with Parkinson’s disease.

 Be aware, however, that not all communities are created equal — as services vary considerably, spend some time thoroughly checking out a number of residences.

 Look for places that not only provide high caregiver-to-resident staffing ratio, but train their staff to understand Parkinson’s disease and its signs and symptoms.

 Staff should be on the lookout for swallowing difficulties (signs include clearing the throat when eating or a “gurgling” vocal quality during meals), for instance, as this is a common condition in people with advanced Parkinson’s.
 Staff should also keep a close eye on changes in physical function and should always check residents’ ability to communicate basic needs and ideas.